diegoberaldin/MetaPhrase/docs/tech_manual/00_technologies.md

 In this project, parsing and writing XML was a core feature (for Android resources), and my choice was on the **Redundent** library (more info [here](https://github.com/redundent/kotlin-xml-builder)) for being really lightweight and easy as a piece of cake to use.
 I really enjoyed its declarative approach to serialization which makes it really easy to write and to maintain the code.
 Parsing with Redundent is somehow a "minor" feature (and indeed not well documented), but it does its job well and it's very concise.

 I had used more standard approaches such as SAXParser and XMLPullParser and both of them were quite a nightmare.
-After discovering Redundent I am looking forward to eradicatiing them from my other projects too! 😂
+After discovering Redundent I am looking forward to eradicating them from my other projects too! 😂

 ### Logging

 I wanted a logger to be able to write log to a file (rather than just in the console) for bug reporting purposes, in order to ask users to send me the logs if they encountered issues with the program.
 I didn't find a suitable (and well documented) solution for Kotlin multiplatform, so I had to fallback to plain Java solutions, such as sl4j and log4j.
 Being a modern developer (this is opinionated, I know!)
 I was not very fond of having to write XML configuration files in order to get this to work (and it was not easy to configure the log file destination via environment variables) but I didn't find any viable alternative so I had to settle down with it.

+### Networking

+This was an offline application focused on storing data only on local files and databases.
+The need to perform network requests emerged when adding the integration with machine translation services.
+For this, the **Ktor** library was selected, due to the popularity it has gained in the multiplatform environment as well as its being very well documented.
+Plus, its content negotiation part offers out of the box support for Json with kotlinx serialization, so it was very easy to integrate and to work with in general.